Boxy Tee/Drapy Tunic

 Nov 11, 9:00am-12:00pm & 2:00-5:00pm PST

-We’ll begin by drafting the basic pattern to your measurements, then cut + sew a quick muslin (fit sample) to check fit, and tweak the pattern if necessary.
-Next you’ll either continue by turning your sample into a *wearable muslin*, or cut a new one, perhaps adding extra seams or pockets.
+We begin by drafting the basic pattern to your measurements, then cut + sew a quick muslin (sample) to check the fit and make tweaks.
+Next turn your sample into a “wearable muslin” or cut a new one — perhaps adding “pockets”

 Sewing your own clothes is satisfying and practical.
 Drafting your own patterns goes one step further and puts the entire design process in your hands.
 Cal will teach you how to draft a pattern for a simple woven top that can easily be customized in myriad ways.
 As a shorter, loose-fitting top, it’s a “Boxy Tee”, but make it longer, with a bit more ease, in a fabric with good drape like linen, and it’s a “Drapy Tunic”.
 This is a perfect intro to pattern-drafting if you’ve been wanting to dip your toe in the water, and the sewing couldn’t be simpler.
 This basic t-shirt shape makes a lovely “blank canvas” pattern to use as a foundation for all sorts of techniques: piecing, quilting, embroidering, dyeing, eco-printing… and of course you can combine and layer the treatments to create the most special garments.